 - 3M Carbon Fiber Vinyl Wrap: About $3.80 per square foot on Amazon; about $1,140 for a midsize car

-- Arlon White Carbon Fiber Vinyl Wrap: About $2.90 per square foot on Amazon; about $870 for a midsize car
+- Arlon White Carbon Fiber Vinyl Wrap: About $2.90 per square foot (not available on Amazon); about $870 for a midsize car

 - Avery Black Carbon Fiber Vinyl Wrap: About $3.10 per square foot on Amazon; about $930 for a midsize car